mcgurk/Arduino-USB-HID-RetroJoystickAdapter/README.md

 - `Tools->Port->COMx`

   Arduino IDE shows available COM-ports.
 In most cases it's biggest numbered COM-port.
 COM-port number can change when you start to upload program first time (COM-port number can be different after joystick-features are enabled).
 If this happens, just change COM-port and start upload again.
 When I tested with RetrOrangePi (Armbian Linux), port was `/dev/ttyACM0`.
-In Windows envoirement, do not use any USB HUB, it may interfere whit the comunication whit ATmega32u4 board.
+In Windows environment, do not use any USB HUB, it may interfere with the comunication with ATmega32u4 board.

 - Test your programming environment and upload